UBC-CIC/Optimizing-Sedation/docs/DeploymentGuide.md

 1. Go to this link https://sandbox.logicahealth.org/, and register your account or sign in
 2. On the dashboard page (https://sandbox.logicahealth.org/dashboard), select ```NEW SANDBOX``` and fill out the required information.
 Please choose 'FHIR R4' as a ```FHIR Version```.
 3. On Apps tab, click ```+ icon``` to register an new app.
-4. Fill the required information same and Cerner sandbox config; in the ```Scopes``` selction add the scopes below.
-From our experience, there is some problem with Logica's Confidential Client mode; we suggest to use Public client mode.
+4. Fill in the required information similar to the instruction in Cerner sandbox config; in the ```Scopes```section add the scopes below.
+From our experience, there is some problem with Logica's Confidential Client mode; we suggest using Public Client mode.

 ```bash
 patient/Patient.read patient/Observation.read patient/DiagnosticReport.read patient/Immunization.read patient/MedicationRequest.read patient/Condition.read patient/Procedure.read launch online_access openid profile
 ```
-5. After register the application, one could hover on the app and click on ```SETTINGS``` to get the client id
+5. After registering the application, one could hover on the app and click on ```SETTINGS``` to get the client ID
-6. To launch the app, hover on the app then select ```LAUNCH``` and choose the correct patient and pratitioner
+6. To launch the app, hover on the app then select ```LAUNCH``` and choose the correct patient and practitioner

-We have some test patient data which could be upload to Logic sandbox using [this guide](./TestDataDeployment.md).
+We have some test patient data that could be uploaded to Logic sandbox using [this guide](./TestDataDeployment.md).